A bitcoin long squeeze

 The highlighted time here is when Musk tweeted the stock was overpriced and 3 months later the stock is almost double the price it was when he made that tweet.

-Given just how terrible world events have been lately a lot of people are betting fairly heavily on certain stocks going down.
-Despite these expectations the equity markets have been going quite strong which has led to a number of short squeezes lately.
+Given just how terrible world events have been lately a lot of people, especially retail investors, have betting fairly heavily on certain stocks going down.
+Despite these expectations the equity markets have been going quite strong on the back of extreme liquidity being pumped in which has led to a number of short squeezes lately.
 When the people who have been going short see the stock prices go up their positions start to lose heavily and as a result the people shorting the stock end up contributing to the stock price increasing when they have to cover their positions.
 When the liquidity is lower the more this impact tends to be seen.